natenka/pyneng-book-en/docs/source/book/04_data_structures/3_numbers.rst

     In [19]: int(a)
     Out[19]: 11

-Если указать, что строку a надо воспринимать как двоичное число, то результат будет таким:
+If you specify that string should be read as a binary number, the result is:

 .. code:: python

     In [20]: int(a, 2)
     Out[20]: 3

-Конвертация в int типа float:
+Convert to int from float:

 .. code:: python